Estimate Time5 min

 Scenario 1: Maintain their balanced portfolio

 To help Sally and Hector consider their options, their Fidelity advisor runs a series of hypothetical scenarios using a financial planning tool.
 These market simulations are illustrations based on the historic performance of stocks, bonds, and other investments.
-They run 1,000 market simulations, and the projections show that if Sally and Hector stay invested in a balanced portfolio, their savings have a "strong" probability of lasting until the couple reaches age 96.1 Only in the very worst market scenarios would they fall short, according to the analysis.
-In a more typical "median" market, the couple could potentially leave nearly $1.5 million as a legacy for their family.
+They run 1,000 market simulations, and the projections show that if Sally and Hector stay invested in a balanced portfolio, their savings have a "strong" probability of lasting until the couple reaches age 96.1 In a typical "median" market, the couple could potentially leave nearly $1.5 million as a legacy for their family.

 The projections and other information generated by eMoney Advisor regarding the likelihood of various investment outcomes are hypothetical in nature, do not reflect actual investment results, numbers are rounded up and are not guarantees of future results.
 Results may vary with each use and over time.
 The percentile indicates the rank of the scenarios among the 1,000 simulations.
 So, 50% of scenarios outperformed the median and 50% underperformed.
-The downside shows the scenario in the worst 2.5% of scenarios, 97.5% performed better.
+The downside shows the scenario in the worst 20% of scenarios, 80% performed better.
 The probability of success is based on the percentage of market scenarios in which the plan funded the income needs to the planning age.
-These scenarios assume Hector claims $32,000 of Social Security annually, indexed for inflation, starting at age 66 and Sally claims $24,000 annually, indexed to inflation, starting at age 65 and that the couple will have $94,000 in annual expenses, adjusted for inflation, from retirement at age 66 to age 96.
-The starting balance is $1.1 million.
+These scenarios assume Hector claims $32,000 of Social Security annually, indexed for inflation, starting at age 66 and Sally claims $24,000 annually, indexed to inflation, starting at age 65, and that the couple will have $94,000 in annual expenses, adjusted for inflation, from when they start retirement through age 96.
+The starting balance is $1 million.

 Scenario 2: Adopt a conservative investment strategy

 If the couple were to adjust their investment strategy in the hopes of minimizing losses, the picture changes.
-Using the same financial planning tool, the Fidelity advisor tested what it might mean if the couple were to adjust their investments from a balanced portfolio to a more conservative portfolio, with only 20% of their investments in stocks and 80% in bonds and short-term investments, like money market funds.
-After running 1,000 hypothetical market scenarios, the illustration suggests that instead of a legacy, the couple’s retirement would have a moderate probability of success with a potential shortfall in 25% of scenarios.
+Using the same financial planning tool, the Fidelity advisor tested what it might mean if the couple were to adjust their investments from a balanced portfolio to a more conservative portfolio, with only 20% of their investments in stocks and 80% in bonds and short-term investments, like money market funds.2 After running 1,000 hypothetical market scenarios, the illustration suggests that the couple’s retirement would have a moderate probability of success at leaving a legacy.

-In a very difficult market, defined in this case as the worst 2.5% of hypothetical market scenarios, the illustration suggests the couple might have faced a shortfall of more than $500,000.
-A savings shortfall might mean some difficult lifestyle choices.
+In a very difficult market, defined in this case as the worst 20% of hypothetical market scenarios, the illustration suggests the couple might only have a savings of $10,000, which might mean some difficult lifestyle choices.

-Sally and Hector may run out of money if they try a more conservative investment strategy
+Sally and Hector may be left with very little money if they try a more conservative investment strategy.

 The projections and other information generated by eMoney Advisor regarding the likelihood of various investment outcomes are hypothetical in nature, do not reflect actual investment results, numbers are rounded up and are not guarantees of future results.
 Results may vary with each use and over time.
 The percentile indicates the rank of the scenarios among the 1,000 simulations.
 So, 50% of scenarios outperformed the median and 50% underperformed.
-The downside shows the scenario in the worst 2.5% of scenarios, 97.5% performed better.
+The downside shows the scenario in the worst 20% of scenarios, 80% performed better.
 The probability of success is based on the percentage of market scenarios in which the plan funded the income needs to the planning age.
-These scenarios assume Hector claims $32,000 of Social Security annually, indexed for inflation, starting at age 66 and Sally claims $24,000 annually, indexed to inflation, starting at age 65 and that the couple will have $94,000 in annual expenses, adjusted for inflation, from retirement at age 66 to age 96.
+These scenarios assume Hector claims $32,000 of Social Security annually, indexed for inflation, starting at age 66 and Sally claims $24,000 annually, indexed to inflation, starting at age 65, and that the couple will have $94,000 in annual expenses, adjusted for inflation, from when they start retirement through age 96.
+The starting balance is $1 million.

 Scenario 3: Adopt a moderately more conservative investment strategy

 With this approach, the illustration indicates their plan is still strong.
-In the worst 2.5% of 1,000 market simulations, the more conservative investment portfolio might reduce their savings shortfall slightly, compared to a balanced portfolio of 50% stocks and 50% bonds and short-term debt.
-But in the median market scenario, the moderately more conservative option might significantly reduce their wealth and legacy versus the balanced investment strategy.
+In the worst 20% of 1,000 market simulations, the more conservative investment portfolio might reduce their savings significantly, compared to a balanced portfolio of 50% stocks and 50% bonds and short-term debt.
+But in the median market scenario, the moderately more conservative option might still significantly reduce their wealth and legacy versus the balanced investment strategy.

 The projections and other information generated by eMoney Advisor regarding the likelihood of various investment outcomes are hypothetical in nature, do not reflect actual investment results, numbers are rounded up and are not guarantees of future results.
 Results may vary with each use and over time.
 The percentile indicates the rank of the scenarios among the 1,000 simulations.
 So, 50% of scenarios outperformed the median and 50% underperformed.
-The downside shows the scenario in the worst 2.5% of scenarios, 97.5% performed better.
+The downside shows the scenario in the worst 20% of scenarios, 80% performed better.
 The probability of success is based on the percentage of market scenarios in which the plan funded the income needs to the planning age.
-These scenarios assume Hector claims $32,000 of Social Security annually, indexed for inflation, starting at age 66 and Sally claims $24,000 annually, indexed to inflation, starting at age 65 and that the couple will have $94,000 in annual expenses, adjusted for inflation, from retirement at age 66 to age 96.
+These scenarios assume Hector claims $32,000 of Social Security annually, indexed for inflation, starting at age 66 and Sally claims $24,000 annually, indexed to inflation, starting at age 65, and that the couple will have $94,000 in annual expenses, adjusted for inflation, from when they start retirement through age 96.
+The starting balance is $1 million.

 Hector and Sally talked with their advisor.
 They had begun the planning process concerned about the short-term loss in the value of their portfolio.
 But taking a look at the long-term implications of making changes, and running 1,000 hypothetical market scenarios helped them focus on their long-term strategy.
 They decided to maintain a balanced portfolio, more comfortable now that they understood the balance between market risk and potential long-term growth.